peaceful-james/budget-development/README.md

 # Budget Development

-### Guide to setting up do python + JS development on a raspberry pi (raspbian, but should work with other OS, e.g. lubuntu, kali).
+### Guide to setting up python + javascript development environment on a raspberry pi (raspbian, but should work with other OS, e.g. lubuntu, kali).

 I did all this on a Raspberry Pi 4, Model B, with a 32GB SD card.